 DB Indexes

 Database indexes are a common way to improve database performance.
-Sim IDX lets you define indexes directly in the event definition of your listener contract.
-This gives you fine-grained control over the database performance of your app.
+Sim IDX lets you define indexes directly on the event definition of your listener contract, giving you fine-grained control of your database’s performance.

-To learn more about how database indexes, visit the PostgreSQL documentation.
+To learn more about database indexes, visit the PostgreSQL documentation.

 To add a database index, use a special comment with the @custom:index annotation directly above the event definition in your Solidity listener.